Lhotse first ski descent carried out by Hilaree Nelson and Jim Morrison

 After the historic first ski descent of K2 carried out in July by Andrzej Bargiel, at 2:22 on 30 September the Americans Hilaree Nelson and Jim Morrison added another chapter to the rich history of extreme skiing at the highest altitudes by becoming the first to ski directly off the summit of Lhotse, the fourth highest mountain in the world.

 Nelson and Morrison had opted for the post monsoon season as this gave them a better chance of more snow for skiing.
-After having reached the summit, the duo descended the Lhotse Couloir down the west face all the way to Camp 2, requiring 17 hours in total.
+After reaching the summit - having used supplementary oxygen from 8300m circa - the duo descended the Lhotse Couloir down the west face all the way to Camp 2, requiring 17 hours in total.

 According to The Himalayan Times, the two reached the summit with Dutch Simpson, Nicholas Kalis, Ila Nuru Sherpa and Fu Tashi Sherpa, while the route to the summit was fixed the evening before by Urken Lendu Sherpa and Palden Namge Sherpa.
 The expedition was the only team operating on Everest and Lhotse from the south this seaons, meaning that they had to prepare the entire route themselves.